UBTUS/GSA18FRFQ/README.md

 ##### Application URL : http://www.usfoodrecall.com

 We developed an interactive web application for general public to search FDA food recalls and enforcement data.
-This applications helps people to find FDA recalled food products in their state , also nataionwide recalled food products.

-This food recall information helps people to clarify whether any of their recent sickenss is due to consumption of recalled product.
+This application helps people to find FDA recalled food products in their state , also nataionwide recalled food products.People can use this information to clarify whether any of their recent sickenss is due to consumption of recalled product.

-This user friendly tool also work on [mobile devices] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Screenshots) .
+This prototype gives additional convenience to users with [mobile compatibility] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Screenshots).

 ##### Technical Approach :